 York, a Kentucky Baptist who recently retired as pastor of Buck Run Baptist Church in Frankfort, Ky., responded with Scripture.

 “By his invitation to examine his faith, I’m going to respond,” York said.
 “He talked about what his faith informs him.
-I believe he’s member of a church that calls itself Disciples of Christ.
+I believe he’s a member of a church that calls itself Disciples of Christ.
 I simply want to point out the way Jesus dealt with issues like this.

 “In Matthew 19, one day some Pharisees came to Jesus with questions about marriage and divorce.
 They asked Him what’s appropriate and is it lawful to divorce their wife for any reason.
 Jesus’ response was to go back to the very beginning.
 In the beginning, God created them male and female, and then went on to talk about marriage, who’s in the marriage, how long the marriage lasts, the purpose of marriage.
 But He did it by going back to the beginning.